Estimated reading time: 9 minutes

 Some camps offer picnic-style breakfasts or lunches during game drives, which takes al fresco dining to a whole new level.
 Back at camp, you can enjoy an afternoon siesta in the comfort and privacy of your tented suite, while at night you’ll sit in awe under a never-ending blanket of stars as a cosy campfire roars like a distant freight train.

 3. Every Detail is Taken Care Of

 Is it safe to go to Africa?
 Well, Africa is a BIG place and putting together a safari that runs like clockwork can be a complicated process.
-It requires threading many logistical needles – which makes it vital to work with a travel agency that's based in Africa.
+It requires threading many logistical needles – which makes it vital to work with a travel agency that’s based in Africa.
 When both your satisfaction and your budget are at risk in a destination with foreign cultures, unusual logistics and a diverse offering of accommodation, you want an expert on your side to ensure safe travel in Africa.
-Someone that’s totally plugged in and understands the important cultural ins-and-outs of the continent.
+Someone who’s totally plugged in and understands the important cultural ins and outs of the continent.

 For over twenty years, we’ve lived our ethos of ‘we know because we go’.
 All our Africa Safari Experts (that’s what we call our travel agents) are permanently based in Africa, are well-travelled on the continent, and have extensive first-hand experience with the destinations they recommend.
 Being based in Africa means we continuously have members of the team discovering and inspecting new lodges, camps, experiences and activities to ensure that every itinerary is tried and tested.

 Go2Africa is a full-service partner for your safari vacation.
 Our Experts match your preferences, travel wishes and budget to carefully selected accommodations and activities.
 We take care of every little detail, so you don’t have to.
 Every flight, every activity, every accommodation, and every chaperone or guide who meets you at each transfer point… from A to Z.